Skip to main content

 It is the role of the relevant provincial, territorial, and federal authorities to determine the content of an alert, the area in which it is distributed and its timing.
 All wireless service providers have the capability to distribute emergency alerts.

 To see if your device will receive these messages, please check the list of compatible devices.
-The list below outlines the current compatible devices.
-More devices will be added shortly.

-Upcoming system test: On May 8 2024, there will be a test of the Alert Ready emergency system.
+Upcoming system test: On November 20th 2024, there will be a test of the Alert Ready emergency system.
 You may receive an emergency notification on compatible wireless devices on that day.

 Frequently asked questions